varusan/pleroma/docs/installation/gentoo_en.md

-# Installing on Gentoo GNU/Linux
+# Installing on Gentoo Linux
 ## Installation

-This guide will assume that you have administrative rights, either as root or a user with [sudo permissions](https://wiki.gentoo.org/wiki/Sudo).
-Lines that begin with `#` indicate that they should be run as the superuser.
-Lines using `$` should be run as the indicated user, e.g. `pleroma$` should be run as the `pleroma` user.

-### Configuring your hostname (optional)

-If you would like your prompt to permanently include your host/domain, change `/etc/conf.d/hostname` to your hostname.
-You can reboot or use the `hostname` command to make immediate changes.
+This guide is a step-by-step installation guide for Gentoo Linux.
+Commands starting with `#` should be launched as root, with `$` they should be launched as the `pleroma` user, with `%` they can be launched with any user on the machine, in case they need a specific user they’ll be prefixed with `username $`.
+It is recommended to keep the session until it changes of user or tells you to exit.
+See [[unix session management]] if you do not know how to do it.

-### Your make.conf, package.use, and USE flags
+### USE flags

 The only specific USE flag you should need is the `uuid` flag for `dev-db/postgresql`.
 Add the following line to any new file in `/etc/portage/package.use`.
 If you would like a suggested name for the file, either `postgresql` or `pleroma` would do fine, depending on how you like to arrange your package.use flags.